viild/timestamp/README.md

 The project uses automatically generated Makefile file.
 Firstly generate the file with CMake command.

-Run "make" command to build the library and place the files localy.<br/>
+Run "make" command to build the library and place the files localy.

 Run "make install" command to build the library and install the files.
 The headers are placed at "/usr/local/include/wlc", the libraries are placed at "/usr/local/lib".

 ## Usage